Movicon Help on Line - Rel. 11.7.1302

 Basic Expressions in objects

-Basic expressions can also be inserted in object fields where variables are inserted.
+Basic expressions can also be inserted in object fields where the variables are inserted.
 In this case, however, it is not possible to use expressions in database fields (DB fields, i.e. DF:VAR00001]) or special fields (SP fields, i.e. [SP:time]), where only variables from the RealTimeDB can be used.

 Report and Alarm Statistics